MicrosoftDocs/visualstudio-docs/docs/workflow-designer/how-to-add-comments-to-a-workflow-in-the-workflow-designer.md

 ---
-title: "How to: Add comments to a workflow in the Workflow Designer | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016" ms.reviewer: ""
+title: "How to: Add comments to a workflow in the Workflow Designer | Microsoft Docs" ms.date: "11/04/2016" ms.reviewer: "" ms.topic: "reference"
-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "reference"
 f1_keywords:
   - "System.Activities.Presentation.Annotations.Annotation.UI"
   - "Annotation"
 ms.assetid: 9aa0e8d6-8129-4438-8389-d460611581a7
-caps.latest.revision: 7
-ms.author: "sdanie"
+ms.author: gewarren
-manager: "erikre"
+manager: ghogen
 ms.workload:
   - "multiple"
+author: gewarren
 ---
 # How to: Add comments to a workflow in the Workflow Designer